n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/WooCommerceTrigger/README.md

 ```
 5. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node sends a message to the `Sales` channel on Mattermost with the information about the order.
+In the screenshot below, you will notice that the node sends a message to the `Sales` channel on Mattermost about the order that was created in WooCommerce.

 ![Using the Mattermost node to send the information of the order to a channel](./Mattermost_node.png)